By KENNETH GREEN

 The Fraser Institute

-Kenneth Green is senior director of the Centre for Natural Resource Studies at the Fraser Institute.
+Kenneth Green is senior director, Natural Resource Policy, at the Fraser Institute.
+Joseph Quesnel is a senior fellow at the Fraser Institute.

 © 2017 Distributed by Troy Media